-3.0 POLICY DETAILS 3.0 I OLIOI DETAILO 3.1 Personal data protection principles 3.1 1 Personal data protection principles Those principles set out in the DPA and UK GDPR require personal data to be: 1. processed lawfully, fairly and in a transparent manner; 2. collected only for specified, explicit and legitimate purposes and not further processed in a manner incompatible with those purposes; 3. adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed; 4. accurate and where necessary kept up to date; 5. not kept in a form which permits identification of data subjects for longer than is necessary for the purposes for which the personal data is processed; and 6. processed in a manner that ensures its security, using appropriate technical and organisational measures to protect against unauthorised or unlawful processing and against accidental loss, destruction or damage. against accidental loss, destruction of damage.
-3.2 Data Subject Rights 0.2 Duta Gabjeet Rights Data subjects have rights in relation to the way who handles their personal and sensitive data.
-These include the following rights: 1. where the legal basis of processing is Consent, to withdraw that Consent at any time; 2. to ask for access to the personal data that who holds (see below); 3. to prevent use of the personal data for direct marketing purposes;4. to object to processing of personal data in limited circumstances; 5. to ask whg to erase personal data without delay: a. if it is no longer necessary in relation to the purposes for which it was collected or otherwise processed; b. if the only legal basis of processing is consent and that consent has been withdrawn and there is no other legal basis by which whg can process that personal data; c. if the data subject objects to processing where the legal basis is the pursuit of a legitimate interest or the public interest and whg can show no overriding legitimate grounds or interest; d. if the data subject has objected to processing for direct marketing purposes; e. or if the processing is unlawful.6. to ask whg to rectify inaccurate data or to complete incomplete data; 7. to restrict processing in specific circumstances e.g. where there is a complaint about accuracy; 8. to ask whg for a copy of the safeguards under which personal data is transferred outside of the EU; 9. the right not to be subject to decisions based solely on automated processing, including profiling, except where necessary for entering into, or performing, a contract, with whg; it is based on the data subject's explicit consent and is subject to safeguards; or is authorised by law and is also subject to safeguards; 10. to prevent processing that is likely to cause damage or distress to the data subject or anyone else; 11.to be notified of a personal data breach which is likely to result in high risk to rights and freedoms; 12.to make a complaint to the ICO.
-12. to make a complaint to the ICO.
+3.0 POLICY DETAILS 3.1 Personal data protection principles Those principles set out in the DPA and UK GDPR require personal data to be: 1. processed lawfully, fairly and in a transparent manner; 2. collected only for specified, explicit and legitimate purposes and not further processed in a manner incompatible with those purposes; 3. adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed; 4. accurate and where necessary kept up to date; not kept in a form which permits identification of data subjects for longer than is necessary for the purposes for which the personal data is processed; and 6. processed in a manner that ensures its security, using appropriate technical and organisational measures to protect against unauthorised or unlawful processing and against accidental loss, destruction or damage.
+3.2 Data Subject Rights Data subjects have rights in relation to the way whg handles their personal and sensitive data.
+These include the following rights: 1. where the legal basis of processing is Consent, to withdraw that Consent at any time; to ask for access to the personal data that whg holds (see below); 3. to prevent use of the personal data for direct marketing purposes; 4. to object to processing of personal data in limited circumstances; 5. to ask whg to erase personal data without delay: a. if it is no longer necessary in relation to the purposes for which it was collected or otherwise processed; b. if the only legal basis of processing is consent and that consent has been withdrawn and there is no other legal basis by which whg can process that personal data; c. if the data subject objects to processing where the legal basis is the pursuit of a legitimate interest or the public interest and whg can show no overriding legitimate grounds or interest; d. if the data subject has objected to processing for direct marketing purposes; e. or if the processing is unlawful.
+6. to ask whg to rectify inaccurate data or to complete incomplete data; 7. to restrict processing in specific circumstances e.g. where there is a complaint about accuracy; 8. to ask whg for a copy of the safeguards under which personal data is transferred outside of the EU; 9. the right not to be subject to decisions based solely on automated processing, including profiling, except where necessary for entering into, or performing, a contract, with whg; it is based on the data subject's explicit consent and is subject to safeguards; or is authorised by law and is also subject to safeguards; 10. to prevent processing that is likely to cause damage or distress to the data subject or anyone else; 11.to be notified of a personal data breach which is likely to result in high risk to rights and freedoms; 12.to make a complaint to the ICO.